-Windows Updates are regularly released by Microsoft in order to protect PCs from security breeches and malware attacks, and also to improve ease-of-use and functionality.
+Windows Updates are regularly released by Microsoft to protect PCs from security breaches and malware attacks, and also to improve ease-of-use and functionality.
 Sometimes, errors are encountered when trying to update.
 In this article, we show you 5 ways on how you can fix the Windows Update error 0x80070422 if you’re running Windows 10.

 If you want to benefit from the features of the new updates, here are 5 ways you can solve Windows Update Error 0x80070422 in Windows 10.

 As mentioned earlier, the error is due to an error in Windows updates.
 Thus, we should check if Windows Update service on your PC is actually at work.

 1. Go to Control Panel by looking for it in the Search bar or at the Start menu.
 Go to Administrative Tools.

 3. The Services window will open.
 Look for Windows Update under services and double-click on it.

 4. The properties drop-down menu will pop-up, look for Startup Type, and select Automatic.

 5. On Service status, set it to Running by clicking the Start button.

 6. Select OK to apply changes.
 Then, reboot your PC.

 Internet Protocol version 6 or IPv6 is the most current edition of IP in computers.
 It’s a way to identify and locate computers connected to the Internet.
 You may be familiar with the system as IP addresses which is essentially your device’s address on the internet.
 Most users have recommended disabling IPv6 to resolve the Windows error.
 Follow the instructions below: